coccon/proffastpylot/docs/folder_structure.md

 |	├──YYMMDD
 ...
 ```
-Inside the `YYMMDD` folder are the spectra, which are named `YYMMDD_HHMMSSSN.BIN` (or `SM.BIN`).
+Inside the `YYMMDD` folder the spectra, which are named `YYMMDD_HHMMSSSN.BIN` (or `SM.BIN`) will be located.
 Note that this timestamp as well as the folder name correspond to the measurement time.
 The UTC time of the measurement, that is derived from the variable `utc_offset` in `preprocess`, is written to the header of the spectrum.
 For more information on time offsets, see [`docs/time_offsets.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/time_offsets.md).

 The files that were located in `YYMMDD/pT` are handled elsewhere since version 1.1.